couchbaselabs/docs-ng/content/couchbase-sdk-c-2.1/integration-with-libcouchbase.markdown

 }
 ```

-Again, the whole application is stored on the github at
+Again, the whole application is stored on github at
 [https://github.com/couchbaselabs/libev-couchbase-example](https://github.com/couchbaselabs/libev-couchbase-example).
 Let's see it in action.
-To clone and build the applications use the following
+To clone and build the applications, use the following
 commands: